TLeaves/chromium-crosswalk/docs/speed/addressing_performance_regressions.md

 clicking the `+` button in the bottom-right corner to test a patch with the current configuration.

-You can also run locally:
+You can also run locally (note that running this successfully on Android requires the device to be rooted):
 ```
 src$ tools/perf/run_benchmark benchmark_name --story-filter story_name
 ```

+If the run crashes, it is often helpful to add the `-v` flag in order to better understand what is causing the crash.

 ### Can I get a trace?